sabyabhoi/Marketable/README.md

-# Marketable - An E-Commerce store for the common man
+# Marketable - A Simple E-commerce store